csparks113/Morse-Code-App/docs/outputs-rewire-plan.md

      - Draft the `OutputsOrchestrator` interface (`prepareChannels`, `engage`, `release`, `cancel`, `setTimelineOffset`) and document required timeline guarantees.
      - Define telemetry callbacks/events (success/failure, latency samples, warm-up complete) that the orchestrator must emit for downstream tooling.
 2. **Audio + Haptics**
+   - (2025-10-03) Completed: Updated `utils/audio.ts` with a reusable tone controller that prefers `react-native-audio-api`, falls back to Expo, and migrated `services/outputs/defaultOutputsService` to consume it so latency telemetry records the active backend.
    - Install react-native-audio-api and react-native-nitro-haptics (ensure JSI build steps in EAS).
    - Prewarm the tone generators (steady oscillator + gated envelope) and expose a warm-up hook to avoid first-call lag.
    - Map orchestrator calls to native fire-and-forget triggers; capture success/failure events for tracing.